 To ensure policies decrease exposure while also enabling productivity, application and activity risk can be categorised and managed according to individual users or groups as binary block all/allow all decisions are highly likely to be overly restrictive.

 Want to give internal project teams a special level of access for a short period?
 Set up a new group with defined actions.
 Have consultants on short term contracts?
 Assign only a low level of access to the specific files, folders and tools that let them get the job done.

 Beyond just this, advanced CASB solutions also apply traditional security countermeasures such as content analysis for data loss prevention and protection from harmful content, as well as the ability to scan uploaded data for malware.

-Defence365 Vlog: How to deal with data sprawl in Office 365
+Defence365 Vlog: How to deal with data sprawl in Microsoft 365